 During this period, if you would like to be a part of 20-21 Visual Arts Centre’s online community, then why not join our Facebook Community Art group?
-You’ll find regular art related discussion with artist Sue Simpson, ideas, challenges and competitions, and a warm, welcoming space to share your work.
+You’ll find regular art related discussion and a warm, welcoming space to share your work.
 We’re sharing some of our arts and crafts instructional videos on our website too.
 Scroll down this page to see what you could make.

 20-21 Visual Arts Centre is committed to offering a wide range of educational opportunities, including formal and informal workshops for adults of all ages and artistic abilities – a warm welcome is guaranteed!